hibbitts-design/grav-skeleton-course-hub/README.md

 ```
 hidegithublink: true  # hide GitHub edit link for this page
 githublink: https://github.com/hibbitts-design/grav-skeleton-course-hub/tree/master/pages/01.home   # to override the automatically calculated GitHub URL
+hidepagetitle: true  # hide the display of the title of this page
 ```
 ---